tlvaldepena/vectorsurv.org/_docs/service-visit/service-visit-application.md

 **Fields**

 - **Source**: The location of the pesticide application.
-This can be a point location or over a polygon.
+This can be a point location or a polygon.
 You can add a new source through the New Source page.
 Start typing any part of the source code or name and the dropdown will filter the sources to that text.
 A One Time Source can also be created specifically for the current application by using the drawing tools on the left.

 - **Purpose**: The type of pesticide used for this application, or the intended target of the application (adulticide, herbicide, or larvicide).